Skip to content

 Prerequisites

-Before you start using SAM-2 (Self-supervised Audio-visual Masking), it’s essential to ensure you have the right software and hardware in place.
+Before you start using SAM-2 (Self-supervised Audio-visual Masking), it’s important to ensure you have the right software and hardware in place.
 Here’s a detailed guide to help you get everything set up.

 Software and Hardware Requirements